BrucePerens/incident_command/README.md

 your own code.

-Save the fields as compact JSON that can be sent over packet and reconstituted into an ICS form.
+Save the fields as compact JSON that can be sent over packet radio and reconstituted into an ICS form.
 Download or print them as PDF, CSV, JSON.
 Load JSON and it populates the form.

 This is the beginning of